 Jeffry Gugick, 3D Exhibit Designer

-Jeffry Gugick has been creating face-to-face and exhibit environments for over ten years and working in the design industry for over fifteen years.
-His list of clients ranges from the smallest 'mom and pop shops' to some of the biggest corporations in the world.
+Jeffry Gugick has been creating face-to-face and exhibit environments for more than ten years and working in the design industry for over fifteen years.
+His list of clients ranges from the smallest ‘mom and pop shops’ to some of the biggest corporations in the world.

 I went to college for graphic design, but was always very interested in 3d software and architectural spaces.
 I actually used Strata 3d in the very early 90’s for a while.
 I remember loving the idea of working in 3d and was amazed that a simple raytraced rendering would take hours and hours.
 My first few jobs were more 2d / graphic design related, but I always tried to keep up my 3d skills and tried to incorporate them into my 2d jobs when possible.
 There would always be long stretches when I would not use any 3d software at work, but I continued to practice and work on side projects at home.
 When I first started working with my current employer I discovered that they used Strata 3d on a regular basis.
 I was happy to know that it all paid off in the end, and that I was even familiar with the 3d software they were using.
 Now I use Strata 3d every day at work.
 I even have a few projects rendering as I type.